Cost to Tile a Shower – 2023 Cost Estimator and Price Guide

 Marble Tile Prices

-Marble, at $8 to $10 per square foot, is one of the most expensive stone tiles.
+Marble, at $8 to $50 per square foot, is one of the most expensive stone tiles.
+Marble is a beautiful stone that will also require a sealer in the shower.

-Glass mosaic tiles cost $6 to $30 per square foot.
-These come in various shapes, sizes, and colors to create an amazing mosaic in your shower.
+Glass tiles cost $10 to $40 per square foot.
+These come in various shapes, sizes, and colors to create a beautiful and easy-to-clean shower.

 Use our tile calculator to estimate how much material you’ll need for your project.